(808) 354-9558

 8. What additional travel items should I bring?

 There are several additional items that are essential for a successful & safe bonefishing experience.
 These include a good pair of polarized sunglasses, sunscreen, lip balm/ChapStick, a good hat, several light-weight, light-colored long-sleeved shirts, a pair of sun gloves to protect your hands and wrists, and a pair of flats wading boots or tennis shoes.
+We also recommend bringing along a small cooler of ice for bottled water, beverages & snacks for your day on the water.

-9. How Do I Get To Molokai?
+9. How do I get to Molokai?

 10. What are my accommodation options?